dezlotnik/vault/docs/Algorithms and Data Structures/Majority Element Problem.md

 > You may assume that the majority element always exists in the array.

 ## Solution 1: Map / Dictionary
-Use a [[Hash Table]] to store the frequency of numbers in the array.
+Use a [[Hash Map]] to store the frequency of numbers in the array.
 Return number with desired frequency.

 time: O(n)